PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 Available attributes for this content element:
 - `source`      - Specifies the relative path to the file in the template's root folder.
 - `destination` - Specifies the relative path, under the destination folder, to where the file will be copied.
+Files can only be copied to a location under the destination folder.
 - `condition`

 A basic example of this content element would be: